 Take time to choose the words you use purposefully.
 Ask how it’s going to feel to the end audience.
 It’s not about you.
 It’s about them.
 People who know stuff often get exasperated because they know they are right.
 Have you ever talked to a know-it-all?
 SO NOT FUN.
 Kale knew it all, but made it fun to find out about.
 This is important when you are talking to yourself OR presenting to hundreds of people live or online.

 Things that are good for us can also be popular.
 How many times have those of us who exercise or choose to eat relatively healthfully on a regular basis hear comments about it?
 “You don’t need to exercise or watch what you eat, you look great”.
 Sigh.
 How about we remember it feels good to exercise and actually helps take care of our bodies inside and out?
 Yay!

 You don’t need to wait ‘til you are sick or feeling terrible to start taking care of yourself.

 I had a conversation with someone who told me he caught flack at a barbeque with friends because he was the only one not overeating the party food and overloading his plate.
 It’s not our place to judge others or tell people what to eat/how to eat.
 Even as a dietitian, my job is to inform your thinking to support your well-being goals and manage your health, not tell you what to do.

 We’re not talking about giving up party foods.

 I’m talking about eating them At.
 The.
 Party.

 Not every day, three times a day. #moderation

 Change is possible.
-Deciding to change how you spend your time (adding exercise) and what you choose to eat takes commitment, especially if you are surrounded by people who give you a hard time about it.
-Do like kale did.
-Ignore the negativity and believe in yourself.
-Given the right time, some new information, and a few supportive friends and coaches, you can become the super version of yourself, too.
+Deciding to change how you spend your time and what you choose to eat takes commitment, especially if people around you give you a hard time about it.